CourseReps/ECEN489-Spring2016/Students/captjack/Project3/README.md

 ```
 The Server Will read in the array of intented receivers and search from the names in the Scanned object.
 If all of the intened receivers have not added their name to the list, (they have not scanned and read the message), then the server will not display the message yet.

-Now when Brandon Receives the message
+Now when Bob Receives the message
 ```
 {
    "Sender": "Kyle",
    "Receivers": [
-      "Thomas",
+      "Joe",
-      "Brandon"
+      "Bob"
    ],
    "Message": "Hi Guys",
    "Time": "12:00:00 4-7-1016",